alexbudmsft/dbgscript/docs/Lua/Thread.rst

 .. attribute:: engineId() -> integer

-   Get the dbgeng local thread id.
-This is not the Windows thread id.
+   Get the dbgeng-local thread ID.
+This is not the Windows thread ID.

 .. attribute:: threadId() -> integer

-   Get the Windows thread id.
+   Get the Windows thread ID.

 .. attribute:: teb() -> integer